OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/outlook-blazor-add-in/README.md

 ## Key parts of this sample

 This sample uses a Blazor Webassembly file that runs cross-platform in various browsers supporting WASM (Webassembly).
-The Blazor WASM App demonstrates some basic Outlook functions using paragraphs and content controls including event handlers.
+The Blazor WASM App demonstrates some basic Outlook functions to read attachments in email items.

 The purpose of this sample is to show you how to build and interact with the Blazor, C# and JavaScript Interop options.
 If you're looking for more examples of interacting with Outlook and Office JS APIs, see [Script Lab](https://aka.ms/getscriptlab).

 ### Blazor pages

-The **Pages** folder contains the Blazor pages, such as **HelloWorld.razor**.
-Each **.razor** page also contain two code-behind pages, for example, named **HelloWorld.razor.cs** and **HelloWorld.razor.js**.
+The **Pages** folder contains the Blazor pages, such as **Index.razor**.
+Each **.razor** page also contain two code-behind pages, for example, named **Index.razor.cs** and **Index.razor.js**.
 The C# file first establishes an interop connection with the JavaScript file.

 ```csharp
 protected override async Task OnAfterRenderAsync(bool firstRender)